twuillemin/gargote/README.md

 # History and status

-Current version is also the initial version v0.0.1.
-A lot of features and options are still missing, and some bugs are probably remaining.
-However, the information describe in the following documentation "should" work.
+Currently, a some features and options are still missing, and some bugs are probably remaining.
+However, Gargote is usable and the information describe in the documentation "should" just work.

+ * v0.0.2:
+   * Add the swarm mode
+   * Add option continue on stage failure
+ * v0.0.1: Initial version

+Main coming features:

+ * Keeping track of the result of each query (time, success, etc)
+ * Exporting results and statistics
+ * Some kind of UI ?

 # Configuration file
 The configuration file is a yaml file.
 Apart from being more readable than JSON, it also allows to comment the tests.